To use the Marketing API, your app must undergo App Review and, in most cases, include the

 Ads Management Standard Access, and request them both.
 You do the same with

-manage_pages and continue the request.
+catalog_management, and continue the request.

-After you agree to our permission and feature usage guidelines, you provide a general description of what your app does, then explain how the
+Provide a general description of what your app does, then explain how the

 "The app is used by advertising account managers to set up ad campaigns, manage ads, and view reports that show metrics about ads.
 The ads_management permission allows them to get data about existing Facebook ads and to create ads.
 Without this permission, the app can't function."